a representation of the demon Andras (Ars Goetia)

 Andras is a demon ranked as a Marquis in the infernal hierarchy.
 He is known as a spirit of conflict, with no redeeming qualities.
 In the Lesser Key of Solomon, he is described as very aggressive, with the main goal of pushing people toward violence and constant arguments.

-Unlike other Goetic spirits who might offer knowledge or riches, Andras is usually called upon only for his power to destroy.
+Unlike other Goetic spirits who might offer knowledge or riches, Andras is usually called on only for his power to destroy.
 He is often linked to turning small arguments into deadly fights.
-In occult writings, he is known for being extremely dangerous and is said to attack his own summoner if there is any mistake during the ritual.
+In occult writings, he is known for being extremely dangerous.
+He is said to attack his own summoner if there is any mistake during the ritual.

 SPEAK THEIR TRUE NAMES… IF YOU DARE